We are looking for the following skills in a Midwives for Haiti volunteer:

 Volunteer program fees go directly to support Midwives For Haiti’s volunteer program as well as our projects which aim to deliver high impact health interventions in Haiti.
 Midwives For Haiti is a 501(c)(3) non-profit and your fees are tax-deductible.

-The individual program fee is $750 for one week, and $450 for each additional week.
+As of May 1, 2018, the individual program fee for all volunteers coming after May 1st is $795 for one week, and $495 for each additional week.
+A non-refundable $150 deposit is due within one week of scheduled trip confirmation (the remainder is due 4 weeks prior to arrival).
 Volunteers are required to pay their own roundtrip flight expenses to Port-au-Prince, Haiti.

 Midwives For Haiti no longer provides discounted rates and customized invoices for individuals or small groups.
 Groups of five or more do qualify for a discount, contact us for details.
 We cannot accept children; minimum volunteer age is 18.